Alex-primo/CSE312/README.md

 Users will interact with a single pixel in large pixel canvas to make pixel art with other users

 ### Project Requirements:
-- [ ] create directory - "reports"
+- [ ] Create directory - "reports"
 - [ ] Checkpoint - Week 11 - all reports
 - [ ] Docker compose
 - [ ] User Accounts with Secure Authentication